heinosasshallik/node-image-resize/README.md

 # node-image-resize
-Resize images so they're smaller
+Resize images so they're smaller.
+They will be resized so the width is 1000px.
+The height-width ratio will stay the same.

 ### Prequisites